Stories from the edge of utopia

 The first book, Stealing The Future, is set in East Germany in 1993, four years after the start of the revolution in 1989.

-In the second and third books in the series, Thoughts are Free and Spectre at the Feast the narration of events is shared between Martin Grobe and the punk Karo.
+In the second book in the series, Thoughts Are Free, the narration of events is shared between Martin Grobe and the punk Karo.
 Between them they tell the story of resistance against the right-wing and populist threats to the Grassroots Democratic Republic.

 ↑¹ H.G.
 Well’s Modern Utopia, Ursula Le Guin’s Anarres, Kim Stanley Robinson’s Mars